Difference Between NRE and NRO Account

 This account provides conversion facilities allowing deposits in any currency to be converted into Indian rupees.
 Deposits in NRE accounts are freely repatriable and are also tax-free.

 The NRO (Non-Resident Ordinary) Account is an account that allows an NRI to park or manage the income they earn in India in the Indian denomination.
-The earnings can be in the form of rental income, pension, and dividends.
+The earnings can be in the form of rental income, pensions, and dividends.

 Additionally, the NRO account does allow the withdrawal of money in Indian currency from the account.
 However, unlike an NRE account, the NRO account does not allow the transferability of funds without restrictions.